PrestaShop/prestashop-specs/back-office/orders/orders/Order Page View.md

 When the status accepted (waiting for payment) you can change the currency of the order with a drop list.

 If the shop has different currencies, a droplist of shop's currencies is displayed to change the order currency.
 The change rate is based on the latest conversion rate save by the shop.

+## VI.
+Sources

+Steps to display:

+- Activate multistore
+- Create a new shop group, which does not share nor customers, nor available quantities to sell
+- Create a new shop in this group (importing datas from the main shop)
+- Go to FO, make an order (without registering), there should be the "Sources" block on this order on BO now

+It displays the date and from where the user came from.

+## VI.
+Links